-For the towels shown, the fabric can be found very reasonable here.
-This fabric wash chosen as it was inexpensive and the pattern/color was what was wanted.
-The next tea towels will be made from pure linen such as the fabric found here.
+Sourcing fabric can be challenging, I found fabric that can be found very reasonable here.
+This fabric wash chosen as it was inexpensive and the pattern/color was what was wanted, I’m sure they’re many options out there now.

 CHOOSING THE BEST SIZE FOR TEA TOWELS IN INCHES

 The standard size for tea towels is 18″ x 28″.
 This results in a generously sized kitchen towel.
 When making this size towel, 1 yard of 54″ x 36″ material will render 3 towels.

 This being noted, you can play around with any size you like.
 To increase the number of towels created to 4 from 1 yard of 54″ wide fabric, cut into quarters.
 Cut four 18″ x 27″ pieces resulting in four towels measuring approximately 16 1/2″ x 24 1/2″ after hemming (size dependent on hem size).

 MATERIALS & TOOLS NEEDED TO DIY TEA TOWELS